Joe Shishido: Free agent

 Joe Shishido continued to work in television and appeared in films for other studios such as the fifth installment of Toei's highly popular yakuza series Battles Without Honor and Humanity: Final Episode (1974).
 By this time, yakuza films had begun to lose favour with the public, and Shishido ceased appearing in those types of roles.
 Over the next 20 years, he focused predominately on television with occasional film appearances, including Exchange Students (1982), Bound for the Fields, the Mountains, and the Seacoast (1986) and A Mature Woman (1994).
 His roles in Kaizo Hayashi's Mike Hama: Private Eye (a play on Mike Hammer) trilogy marked a reemergence of his tough-guy persona.
 The trilogy included The Most Terrible Time in My Life (1994), The Stairway to the Distant Past (1995) and The Trap (1996).

 On February 4, 2013, his house was destroyed in a fire.
 He was not at home at the time, and no one was injured.

-Shishido was found in his home on January 21, 2020, having died on January 18, 2020.
+Shishido was found dead in his home on January 21, 2020, having died on January 18, 2020.
 He was survived by his three children.